 Crescent Shaped and Round Momos

-We’ve been told, by a restaurant owner in Nepal who specialised in momo, that the round momo were Nepali, the crescent-shaped Tibetan.
+We’ve been told, by a Nepali restaurant owner who specialised in momo, that the round momo were Nepali, the crescent-shaped Tibetan.

 The crescent-shaped momo in the momo soup, above, were in Lhasa Tibet.

-We also saw round momo in Bhutan, much larger than the small traditional momos we bought on the streets of Bhaktapur Nepal.
+We also saw round momos in Bhutan.
+These were much larger than the small traditional momos we bought on the streets of Bhaktapur Nepal.

 Generally, you could be served either shape, both are good and both take a lot of skill to make.